-- Regular admission indicates that a student has satisfactorily fulfilled all admission requirements. - Special admission is designed to meet the needs of special interest groups that seek admission for specifically designed programs without concern for credit transfer. - Transfer student admission is designed for students who have satisfactorily completed course work from another accredited college or university.
+- Regular admission indicates that a student has satisfactorily fulfilled all admission requirements. - Transfer student admission is designed for students who have satisfactorily completed course work from another accredited college or university.

 PROGRAM-SPECIFIC ADMISSIONS

 CAREER CERTIFICATE PROGRAM REQUIREMENTS

 High school graduation or satisfactory scores on the General Education Development (GED) test are not required in certain programs.
 However, a transcript or record of previous education and training is required.
 Prior to registering, students pursuing enrollment in a career program without a high school diploma or GED must complete the ACCUPLACER to demonstrate "ability to benefit" for financial aid.
 Students who enroll in the barbering or cosmetology programs are required to have received a high school diploma or GED.